 To view the Emmbrook Junior School Local Offer (please click link).

-To view the Emmbrook Junior School SEND Information Report 2019-20 (please click link).
+To view the Emmbrook Junior School SEN Information Report and Policy (please click link).

 To View the Local Offer explained leaflet (please click link).

 The local offer includes information about education, health and social care services, leisure activities and support groups in the area for children and young people aged 0 – 25 with SEND and their families.

 - services and support available

 - how children and young people’s needs are identified and assessed